- Anti Bullying Policy

 Records kept by the Designated Safeguarding Lead

-3.5 It is never good practice to keep pupil welfare records in a diary or day-book system.
-Often it is only when a number of seemingly minor issues relating to an individual pupil over a period of time are seen as a whole that a pattern can be identified indicating a child protection concern.
+5 It is never good practice to keep pupil welfare records in a diary or day-book system.
+Often it is only when several seemingly minor issues relating to an individual pupil, over a period of time, are seen as a whole, that a pattern can be identified indicating a child protection concern.